 As noted above, no new buildings are contemplated as part of the Graving Dock construction.
-The existing office building is being retained and improved including new exterior cladding (the work is already underway).
+The existing office building is being retained and improved including new exterior cladding which was completed in 2020.
 This building will be used as the Shipyard office and for employee facilities such as washrooms and a lunchroom.

 The existing United Engineering Building will be either partially or fully demolished.
-If a portion of it is retained it will be fully upgraded.
+If a portion of it is retained, it will be fully upgraded.
 This would be part of a future DP application if necessary.